 As in many parts of the world, money laundering activities also take place in Slovakia.
-These criminal activities negatively affect the economy of Slovakia so there are a number of Anti-Money Laundering regulations and laws to reduce money laundering activities.
+These criminal activities negatively affect the economy of Slovakia, so there are a number of Anti-Money Laundering regulations and laws to reduce money laundering activities.
 According to the International Narcotics Control Strategy Report (INCSR) submitted by the US Department of State in 2016, Slovakia has been recognized as a Concerned Jurisdiction.
 In Slovakia, such criminal activity is generally carried out in eastern and southeastern Europe.

-Slovakia is one of the countries that must comply with FATF recommendations and the last Mutual Assessment Report prepared by FATF for Slovakia was prepared in 2011.
+Slovakia is one of the countries that must comply with FATF recommendations, and the last Mutual Assessment Report prepared by FATF for Slovakia was prepared in 2011.
 This report has been prepared for the implementation of anti-money laundering and counter-terrorism financing standards in Slovakia.
-According to the evaluation, Slovakia is compliant for most of the FATF recommendations and is not included in the FATF AML list of countries with deficiencies.
+According to the evaluation, Slovakia is compliant with most of the FATF recommendations and is not included in the FATF AML list of countries with deficiencies.

 There are also some regulatory institutions in Slovakia to reduce the effects of money laundering.
 The Financial Intelligence Unit is an authority responsible for overseeing compliance with the Slovak AML Act.
 Apart from this, there are some authorities that have supervisory authority within the scope of special regulation.
 If the organizations meet the definition of "obliged entities" under the Slovak AML Act, the regulators are responsible for the supervision of these entities.
 Examples of such regulatory authorities are the National Bank of Slovakia, the Financial Directorate of the Slovak Republic, tax and customs offices.
 Before the audit activities of these institutions start, information about any investigation related to the obliged entity being audited is sent to the Financial Intelligence Unit and informed.

 Likewise, if any unusual business transaction or non-compliance with Slovak AML Law is detected on these institutions, the administrative sanctions imposed in return should be reported to the Financial Intelligence Unit.
-Finally, the organizations obliged to be audited audits can also be carried out by the Financial Intelligence Unit together with the relevant supervisory authority.
+Finally, the organizations obliged to be audited audits can also be carried out by the Financial Intelligence Unit and the relevant supervisory authority.